aleksMuhicFri2/Animation/README.md

-# Animationi had to do for a school project
+# Animation I had to do for a school project